RakhithJK/Mailu-Mailu-wiki/Setup-a-base-server.md

 If you chose to create a dedicated partition, simply mount it to ``/var/lib/docker``.
-You could also create a separate partition (*ext4* is a sane default)  ans mount it to ``/freeposte`` for storing e-mail data.
+You could also create a separate partition (*ext4* is a sane default)  ans mount it to ``/mailu`` for storing e-mail data.

 Docker supports *AUFS* over *ext4* and *btrfs* as stable storage drivers.
 Other filesystems are supported such as *OverlayFS*.
 If you know what you are doing, you should go for it.

-Freeposte.io uses Docker port forwarding from the host to make services available to external users.
+Mailu uses Docker port forwarding from the host to make services available to external users.
 First, your host should have a public IP address configured (see ``/etc/network/interfaces``) or your router should forward connections to its internal IP address.
 Due to spam problems and